 1992: Bill Clinton (D) defeated the extremely hawkish war criminal George H.W.
 Bush (R).
 Clinton promised hope and change and peace.
 But once elected he pursued military violence in Eastern Europe and elsewhere.

 1996: Bill Clinton (D) defeated the more hawkish mainstream Republican Robert Dole (R), but Clinton pursued militarism anyway.

 2000: Many people don’t remember that George W. Bush (R) was actually the peace candidate in 2000.
 He promised a “humble foreign policy.”
 The Democratic candidate, Al Gore (D) was rigidly pro-Israel and anti-Palestinian.
 As a result, a large majority of American Muslims voted for Bush instead of Gore.
 Boy, did we get fooled!
-Bush and his recklessly militaristic and cruel Vice President Dick Cheney overthrew governments in Afghanistan and Iraq and started a “war on terror” that is widely (and accurately) understood to be a war against Islam.
+Bush and his recklessly militaristic and cruel Vice President Dick Cheney overthrew governments in Afghanistan and Iraq — including the cruel “shock and awe” destruction of parts of Iraq — and started a “war on terror” that is widely (and accurately) understood to be a war against Islam.

 2004: Voters had to choose between two hawks.
 During the Vietnam War John Kerry (D) had strongly supported peace, but after he became part of Washington DC’s elite (as President Clinton’s Vice President for 8 years and then as a U.S. Senator), he became just another mainstream Democratic hawk.
 Voters re-elected Bush (R).